raelovejoy/raelog/_posts/2025-12-15-on-wokeness.md

 - it reduces gatekeeping
 - it lowers dependence on authority

-Accessibility says:
-"You don’t need permission to understand."
+Accessibility says: "You don’t need permission to understand."

-That is profoundly anti-authoritarian.
+That is inherently anti-authoritarian.

 So help gets rebranded as: